quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part52_Summary.md

 Policy improvement involves making a policy greedy with respect to the current value function.
 The goal is to ensure that every state-action pair in the new policy is optimal, given the current value function.
 :p What is policy improvement?
 ??x
-Policy improvement involves making a policy \(\pi\) greedy with respect to the current value function \(V\).
+Policy improvement involves making a policy $\pi $ greedy with respect to the current value function$V$.
 The goal is to ensure that every state-action pair in the new policy is optimal, given the current value function.
 This can be achieved by setting the action probabilities for each state according to the highest expected return. x??

 ---
 #### Convergence of GPI
 Convergence occurs when both the evaluation process and the improvement process stabilize.
-At this point, no further changes are produced, indicating that the value function \(V\) and policy \(\pi\) have reached optimality.
+At this point, no further changes are produced, indicating that the value function $V $ and policy$\pi$ have reached optimality.
 :p What happens when both processes in GPI stabilize?
 ??x
-When both the evaluation process and the improvement process stabilize in GPI, it indicates that the value function \(V\) and policy \(\pi\) have reached optimality.
+When both the evaluation process and the improvement process stabilize in GPI, it indicates that the value function $V $ and policy$\pi$ have reached optimality.
 The value function stabilizes only when it is consistent with the current policy, and the policy stabilizes only when it is greedy with respect to the current value function.
 This implies that both processes converge to an optimal solution. x??

 ---